 Jo is also engaged with research that focuses on the implications of policy discourses on ITE practices in England and in an international context.

-Reclaiming Literacies - ongoing research into the impact of the prevalent modes of working and pedagogies within secondary English classrooms and the ways in which this is redefining the identity of English as a curriculum area and the identities of subject specialists.
-This involves case studies of beginning teachers as they navigate the tensions inherent in developing their own emerging identities as beginning teachers of English and the ways in which these may clash with the dominant models and pedagogies within classrooms.
+Reclaiming Literacies - research into the impact of the prevalent modes of working and pedagogies within secondary English classrooms and the ways in which this is redefining the identity of English as a curriculum area and the identities of subject specialists.
+This involved case studies of beginning teachers as they navigate the tensions inherent in developing their own emerging identities as beginning teachers of English and the ways in which these may clash with the dominant models and pedagogies within classrooms.
 (With Susan Jones)

-'The English space' - research into the ways in which the establishment of a small group of recent alumni and mentors interested in debating and critically engaging with what English in secondary classrooms could and should be has an impact on the pedagogical approaches and identity development of teachers of English.
+'The English space' - research into the ways in which the establishment of a small group of recent ITE alumni and mentors interested in debating and critically engaging with what English in secondary classrooms could and should be has an impact on the pedagogical approaches and identity development of teachers of English.
 (With Susan Jones)